Stock Exchange: How To Find New Trading Ideas

 Athena

-Zion Bancorp (NASDAQ:ZION) caught my eye this week.
+Zions Bancorp (NASDAQ:ZION) caught my eye this week.
 I admit we're starting to see some leveling off of the price after a big jump the last few months.
 At the same time, the sustained nature of the rally here is encouraging.
 There may still be room to jump on the bandwagon - but not for more than a few weeks.

 J: I am a big fan of regional banks, but this one seems to have gone too far, too fast.
 The FAST graph shows the earnings growth and the underlying value.